memgraph/docs/products/memgraph/v0.15.0/reference_guide/tensorflow.md

 For example, a query that sorts results will only sort results within its chunk.

-If this is the result of an imaginary query with num_workers = 1:
+If this is the result of an imaginary query with `num_workers = 1`:

 |result|
 |-|